 My relationship with exercise completely changed.
 It shifted from something I had to do something I got to do.
 It transformed from punishment to privilege and became more enjoyable on all levels.

 During the process of shedding my tracking obsession, I experienced waves of guilt, anxiety and data addiction detox.
 It was hard to put down the watch.
 I had a looming feeling that if a workout wasn’t recorded, it didn’t happen.

 The transformation from imprisoned to empowered happened slowly and over time, like a dimmer versus a switch.

 Gradually, there were glimpses of change: I noticed that I could go for a run and still feel great even if I didn’t measure the time, distance or speed.
 I recognized that the world continued to turn even when I forgot to record a workout.
 And somewhere along the way, I broke free of the self-imposed expectations and have never looked back.

 Ultimately, this process taught me that information is important — but what we do with it is even more important.

-No matter whether you choose to use every gadget available or you like to keep your workouts analog, be sure to check in with how you feel and how the data makes you feel.
+Whether you choose to use every gadget available or you like to keep your workouts analog, be sure to check in with how you feel.

 Remember, your worth is more than a number on a scale, dashboard or spreadsheet.
-And sometimes, ignoring those numbers may be the key to greater health and happiness.
+And often, ignoring those numbers may be the key to greater health and happiness.